webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Lives-in-the-Wilderness.md

 ---
 aliases:
-  - Lives in the Wilderness
+- "Lives in the Wilderness"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Lives in the Wilderness
-collection: Foci
-kind: Compendium
 ---

 ## Lives in the Wilderness
 You can survive in badlands where others perish.